tahngarth825/yesangel/README.md

 ## Minimum Viable Product

-YesAngel! is a web application inspired by dating sites such as OKCupid that is builtv using Ruby on Rails and React.js.
+YesAngel! is a web application inspired by dating sites such as OKCupid that is built using Ruby on Rails and React.js.

 ##Features & Implementation

 YesAngel! features a single webpage that changes the contents on it through the use of React components and the FLUX cycle used and created by Facebook.
 It features a login/signup component that creates a new session or creates a new user, accordingly.
 Validations are done in both the front and back end, and user authentication is done on the front-end.

 ### Browse and Filter Users